gharib85/Quantum_Fisher_Information/Variable beam-splitter reflectivity estimation/README.md

 ### MPI

 The MPI library is required for the program to run, as the program is designed to spread the solution candidate evenly on a group of processors.
-The processors communicates in the following situations.
+The processors communicate in the following situations.

-* Constructing new set of candidates from existing population
+* Constructing a new set of candidates from existing population
 * Finding the best candidate in the population or subset of the population
-* Selecting the best candidate as solution
+* Selecting the best candidate as a solution

 ### Add a new problem

 A new problem should be written as a class derived from `Problem` class.
-There are five functions that user must include in the new problem.
+There are five functions that the users must include in the new problem.

 * `fitness()` is a function intended to be a wrapper for changing conditions in which the fitness function is evaluated.
 * `avg_fitness()` is the function for calculating the fitness value.